Pear-231/Personal-Finance-Portfolio-Tracker/README.md

 - The 'Current Historical Portfolio (Per Asset)' sheet contains automatically recorded historical data of the individual assets in the portfolio e.g. Facebook, Apple etc. - the data is used for the 'Portfolio Wealth (Per Asset)' graph in the 'Summary' sheet.
 - The 'Realised Historical Portfolio (Per Asset)' sheet contains any assets that have previously been automatically recorded in the 'Current Historical Portfolio (Per Asset)' sheet, and are no longer held.
 - The 'In-Day Portfolio Change' sheet contains automatically recorded data of the portfolio value throughout the day - the data is used for the 'In-Day Portfolio Change' graph displayed in email alerts.
-- Email alerts are automatically sent when alert levels (set in the 'Additional Information' section of the 'Portfolio' sheet) are breached e.g. if % day change is greater than 'Day Gain Alert Level 1', an email alert is sent.
+- Email alerts are automatically sent when an asset reaches a certain level (set in the 'Additional Information' section of the 'Portfolio' sheet) of loss/gain in a day, e.g. if % day change is greater than 'Day Gain Alert Level 1', an email alert is sent.
 There are 2 types of email alerts, 'Loss Alerts' and 'Gain Alerts'; email alerts feature information about 'Day Change (%)' and key insights on portfolio changes over week, month and total periods.

 # Instructions:
 **1) Go to 'File' > 'Make a copy', to save the Portfolio Tracker to your Google Drive.**